End Japanese dolphin slaughter

 Trafalgar Square, London.
 Fri 20 Jan 2017

 A giant orange Trump's head in Trafalgar Square

-large numbers of police watching them and the giant Trump's head some had
+with large numbers of police watching them and the giant Trump's

-system moved from the North Terrace to the middle of the square.
+sound system moved from the North Terrace to the middle of the square.

-Heritage wardens came and told them they were not allowed to protest there, but they
+Heritage wardens came and told them they were not allowed to protest

-and there appeared to be no plan for action I then left.
-Nothing did happen
+happening and there appeared to be no plan for action I then left.

 Crowds protest Trump's Inauguration

 US Embassy, London.
 Fri 20 Jan 2017

 No to hate, No to walls , No to Trump who just